KenKundert/inform/README.rst

     ice 9

 More typical is to import and instantiate the Messenger class yourself along with the desired messengers.
-This gives you the ability to specify the desired
+This gives you the ability to specify options:
-options:

 .. code-block:: python